boramalper/himawaripy/README.md

 ### For Win10 Users

 1. Edit `win\auto.bat` if you like.
-2. add `win\run_silently.vbs` to schedule, and config it to once an hour.
+2. add `win\run_silently.vbs` to schedule, and config it to once per 10 minutes.

 ## Uninstallation